cdiener/soma/README.md

 framework.
 I think there is a set of minimal components we can all agree on such as a responsive grid system, navbars and maybe buttons.
 However, I also included some components I found to be useful various times such as some basic styling for source code blocks, social badges and formatting for time-based data such as CVs.
 On top of it I tried to find some minimal styling which would be compatible with the Material Design metaphor.

 ## How do is use it?

 There is still no great documentation concerning usage, however, there is a demo page (index.html) showcasing all the features.
-You can check out the source in order to see how to use the framework until I come up with some nice documentation :)
+You can check out the source in order to see how to use the framework or see the examples in the documentation :)

 ## How small is it?

 Minified and gzipped soma.css is less than 2kB making it a fast loading alternative to heavier CSS frameworks.
-To be exact `stat -c%s soma.css.gz` currently clocks in at 1787 bytes.
+To be exact `stat -c%s soma.css.gz` currently clocks in at 1750 bytes.

 ## What does it include?

 Soma includes the following components:

-Module		| size (min + gzip)
+File		| size (min + gzip)
 ----------------|-------------------
-all.less	| 1787
-buttons.less	| 363
+all.scss	| 1750
-cards.less	| 249
+buttons.scss	| 360
-code.less	| 136
+cards.scss	| 259
-colors.less	| 31
+code.scss	| 169
-forms.less	| 253
+colors.scss	| 36
-general.less	| 356
+forms.scss	| 259
-grid.less	| 189
+general.scss	| 293
-headings.less	| 116
+grid.scss	| 200
-icons.less	| 348
+headings.scss	| 122
-navbar.less	| 442
+navbar.scss	| 444
-tables.less	| 114
+tables.scss	| 120
-timeline.less	| 622
+timeline.scss	| 631

 The byte values add up to something slightly larger than the entire framework because the individual components always need to include the color definitions contained in `colors.less`.

 Of course, you can customize which components you really want.
-In the less and scss directories there is an "all" file which allows you to only include the components you need.
+In the less and sass directories there is an "all" file which allows you to only include the components you need.
 However, you will always need to include `colors.less` to prevent compile errors.

 ## How to build?

 If you want to build your own, the less and scss directories include a small build script wrapping the CSS preprocessors.
 In order to build the less version you will need [less](http://lesscss.org/) installed with the [clean css plugin](https://www.npmjs.com/package/less-plugin-clean-css).
-In order to build the scss version you will need [SASS](http://sass-lang.com/) installed.
+In order to build the sass version you will need [`sassc`](https://github.com/sass/sassc) installed.